 Our testing methodology is pretty simple.
 If the client can auto-select the best server, then we test that as a best-case scenario.
-Then we manually select the closest US server to test the performance of the most popular content-unblocking region.
+Then we manually select a US server to test the performance of the most popular content-unblocking region.

 Before we do any of that, let’s first run the baseline and see what the target is.

 All right, now we let the client pick its own server.
 Lucky for me there’s one in my country.
 Roll on with the speed test.